 The connective tissues underneath the lip and tongue are known as frenula.
 The labial frenulum (under the lip) and lingual frenulum (under the tongue) are responsible for limiting and guiding movement.
 When the labial or lingual frenulum are abnormally tight they may be restricting proper oral movements during feeding.
 A frenectomy is a quick and simple procedure that involves releasing this tight piece of tissue allowing for more movement and range of motion.

 Here at Newman Family Dentistry, Dr. Mikel Newman uses state-of-the-art CO2 laser technology to perform this type of surgery.
-The laser is about the size of a pen and the procedure only takes a couple of minutes.
+The procedure only takes a couple of minutes.

 The benefits of laser include: